Use of IT and email communications policy

 You must lock the screen or log off when the device is unattended.
 Workers must use extreme caution when opening e-mail attachments received from unknown senders, which may contain malware.

-3. Improper use of the Computer System
+3. Improper use of the computer system

 Improper use of the Computer System is prohibited.
 The following are examples of improper use of the Computer System: